 COVID-19 Health Policy

 Masks are required for everyone entering the studio and other indoor spaces used for studio events.
-All parents and students in 6th grade or above must be wearing a N95, KN95 or KF94 mask.
-Instead of a 95 quality mask, students in 5th grade or below may double mask with a well fitting cloth mask over a surgical mask that has been folded and tide for a proper fit.
+All parents and all students in 6th grade or above must be wearing a N95, KN95 or KF94 mask.
+Instead of a 95 quality mask, students in 5th grade or below may double mask with a well fitting cloth mask over a surgical mask that has been folded and tied for a proper fit.
 Families that can not or do not want to mask properly are welcome to attend lessons online.

 Up to date vaccination is required for everyone entering the studio.

 Do not attend in person activities if you or any one in your household is sick, quarantined, or testing.

 You should not attend in person if your household has any of these symptoms: